Go to the main content

 Young people are beautiful because they don't know things yet.
 They have that shiny uncertainty, that willingness to believe the world might be different than it is.
 I'm not nostalgic for that.
 I wouldn't trade my knocked-around knowing for their pristine possibility.
 Because here's what those anti-aging ads don't tell you: there's something deeply sexy about someone who's been places.
 Who has stories that required years to unfold.
 Who can sit in silence without needing to fill it with performance.

-My friend Sarah, who's 52 and just started a ceramics studio after decades in corporate law, puts it perfectly: "I spent thirty years becoming someone.
+A friend of mine, who's in her fifties and recently started a ceramics studio after decades in corporate life, puts it perfectly: "I spent thirty years becoming someone.
 Now I'm spending the rest unbecoming."

 That's the real art of aging with dignity—the unbecoming.
 The graceful shedding of everything you accumulated that wasn't actually you.
 The recognition that your value was never in your productivity or your beauty or your relevance to algorithms.
 It was in something much simpler and much harder to measure: your presence.
 Your particular way of seeing.
 The space you create for others when you stop taking up so much space performing yourself.

-I still live in Singapore, in an apartment that would have impressed the hell out of my younger self.
+I still live in Singapore, in a place that would have impressed the hell out of my younger self.
 But I live here differently now.
 I don't need it to mean anything about me.
 It's just where I wake up, make coffee, and do the work that feels true rather than impressive.

-Sometimes I video call my friends who are still in Chiang Mai, still chasing the digital nomad dream, and I see myself five years ago in their faces.
+Sometimes I think about my earlier years—the founding of Ideapod in New York, the consulting career before that, the restless moves from city to city.
 That hunger.
 That hustle.
 That beautiful, exhausting need to matter in ways that can be measured and posted and validated.

-I don't warn them.
+I don't regret any of it.
 Some things you have to learn by living through them.
-But I do notice how our conversations have changed.
-They talk about growth hacks and conversion rates.
+But I do notice how my conversations have changed.
+People around me talk about growth hacks and conversion rates.
 I find myself talking about the taste of good coffee, the sound of rain on windows, the way my knees hurt now when I run but I run anyway because the hurt is proof I'm still here, still moving.

 Maybe that's what dignity looks like after 40.
 Not the desperate maintenance of youth's standards but the quiet revelation that those standards were always bullshit anyway.
 Not the fear of becoming invisible but the relief of it.
 Not the performance of value but the embodiment of it.

-The other day, I was having lunch with a potential investor, some hotshot half my age who kept checking his phone and talking about disruption.
+The other day, I was having lunch with a potential investor, someone half my age who kept checking his phone and talking about disruption.
 Halfway through his pitch about why my company needed to "skew younger," I realized I wasn't listening.
-I was watching the way sunlight hit my water glass, thinking about how the same light had hit the Mekong years ago when I thought I needed to be someone else.
+I was watching the way sunlight hit my water glass, thinking about how the same light had hit the river in Bangkok years ago when I thought I needed to be someone else.

 "You know what?"
 I said, interrupting his PowerPoint dreams.
 "I think we're good as we are."